 Bear in mind that timber flooring can amplify the sound of footsteps, especially in upstairs rooms, so you might want to use rugs to soften the sound.

-Maintaining and cleaning reclaimed wood floors
+Restoring, maintaining and cleaning reclaimed wood floors

 Salvaged wood flooring that's been waxed will need more regular attention than other finishes.
 A fresh wax every year would be ideal.
 Water-based varnishes are a close second choice, and will last up to five years without doing anything other than sweeping.